tonylanglet/keepersecurity-powershell/README.md

 ## Acknowledgments

 * Would like to thank the Keeper Security (keepercommander) staff for the fast response when in need of help.
+* Would like to give credits to @JimPahlAtSkyline whos been testing functionality in the Module.

 ## To-Do
 - [ ] Complete the enterprise functions testing, require enterprise admin account